lyne408/mods-and-plugins-sortor/README.md

 # mods-and-plugins-sortor

-Sort the mods and plugins in a profile of Mod Organizer 2, let the mod's name determine it's priority.
+Sort the mods and plugins of the profiles of Mod Organizer 2, let the mod's name determine it's priority.

 ## Requirement

 - [**Node.js**](nodejs.org)

+  I use write the project by TypeScrpit, which can be compiled to JavaScript.

-  Node is a JavaScript runtime, download and install it.
+  Node.js is a JavaScript runtime, download and install it.

   I'm sorry for that.
 I am a JavaScript developer, not C++.

-  The async programming of JavaScript is so wanderful.

 - [**Mod Organizer 2 v2.3.0 +**](https://www.nexusmods.com/skyrimspecialedition/mods/6194)

-  Only support MO2, not MO legency.
+  Only support MO2, not Mod Organizer 1 Legacy.

+  I use Mod Organizer 2 v2.3.0, work well.

   I did not test old versions of Mod Organizer 2.